jeremygrace/udacity-full-stack/p1-movie-trailer/README.md

 ### What's under the hood
 ---
-In the folder `scripts`, you'll notice the following files:
+In the directory  `main`, you'll notice the following files:

 + entertainment_center.py
 + fresh_tomatoes.py